Capacity — Residential Installations:

 Service Entrance Conduit Conductors:

 The service entrance conductors of an individual service shall be continuous without joints or splices from the weather head to the metering equipment.
 Service entrance conductors shall be either service entrance cable or conductors installed in PVC Schedule 40, threaded galvanized rigid or intermediate steel conduit.
 Where conduit is used, all joints and fittings must be weatherproof.
+Service entrance cable or conductors shall not be concealed.

 Bare Grounded Neutral: